 ERP applications rely on role-based access controls (RBAC.).
 As remote access requirements increase, organizations need more flexibility to control what users can access based on contextual information.
 RBAC cannot use dynamic information such as project ID, company code, IP address, location, device type, and more to authorize access.

 Limitations of MFA at Login Page

 After a user passes an MFA challenge at login, you have no way of protecting data.
 This gap in security means a hacker with a high privilege credential can access anything they wish – no matter their location or device.

 Lack of Visibility

 Your ERP investment provides significant ROI over its lifetime.
-To maximize your investment, expanding remote access and enabling mobile transactions is the best method for ensuring your users remain productive.
-Appsian helps organizations protect their ERP data with a sophisticated suite of access controls and fine-grained security features.
+To maximize your investment, expanding remote access securely and enabling mobile transactions is the best method for ensuring your users remain productive.
+Appsian helps organizations protect their ERP data with a sophisticated suite of access controls and fine-grained remote access security features.
 We understand that an expanded threat surface can be daunting, but Appsian can help you meet those challenges head-on.

 SAML Integration For Single Sign-On

 Enable PeopleSoft & Oracle EBS SAML 2.0 support to integrate with your existing Identity Provider and deliver the convenience of SSO to any user, on any device.
 Plus, Appsian gives you the ability to switch Identity Providers (or use multiple) with ease vs. a customized solution.